-- a Network Primary Care Provider (like a family practitioner, pediatrician or internist) within a 30-minute drive from your home; - routine, office-based mental health and/or substance use disorder care from a Network Provider within a 30-minute drive; and - a Network Pharmacy within a 60-minute drive. - You'll find Network specialists for most types of care within a 60-minute drive from your home.
-They include optometry, laboratory, imaging and Inpatient medical Rehabilitation Providers, as well as intensive Outpatient, partial hospital, residential or Inpatient mental health and substance use disorder services.
+- a Network primary care provider (like a family practitioner, pediatrician or internist) within a 30-minute drive from your home; - routine, office-based mental health and/ or substance abuse care from a Network Provider within a 30-minute drive; and - a Network pharmacy within a 60-minute drive. - You'll find Network specialists for most types of care within a 60-minute drive from your home.
+They include optometry, laboratory, imaging and Inpatient medical Rehabilitation Providers, as well as intensive Outpatient, partial hospital, residential or Inpatient mental health and substance abuse services.